nrx33/yoga-companion-rag/README.md

 #### Maintaining a regular yoga practice can be challenging, especially for beginners.
 Studios can be intimidating, and personal instructors aren't always accessible or affordable.
 The AI Yoga Assistant provides a conversational AI that helps users choose yoga poses, find modifications, and create personalized sequences, making yoga more approachable and manageable for practitioners of all levels.

 ## Techologies
-* Python 3.12
-* Docker and Docker Compose for containerization
-* Minsearch for full-text search
+* [Minsearch](https://github.com/alexeygrigorev/minsearch) - for full text search
+* GPT 4o-Mini as an LLM
 * Flask as the API interface
+* Streamlit for creating the user interface
 * Grafana for monitoring and PostgreSQL as the backend for it
-* OpenAI as an LLM

 ## Intructions to run the application